Is Global Remote Work Becoming a Brand’s Most Valuable Advantage?

 Brands built in rigid, repetitive environments eventually start to think rigidly and repetitively.

-But brands built by people who are exposed to new places, new ideas, new cultures, new ways of thinking, and new sensory experiences become more adaptable, more resonant, and more future-proof.
+But brands built by people who are exposed to new places, new ideas, new cultures, new ways of thinking, and new sensory experiences become more adaptable, resonate more with their audiences, and are more future-proof.

 Hybrid and global remote work aren’t perks.
 They’re central to what makes progressive, forward-thinking brands so attractive; they support creative infrastructure.